vuejs/vue2-ssr-docs/docs/guide/data.md

 }
 ```

-We can use `store.registerModule` to lazy-register this module in a route component's `asyncData` hook:
+We can use `store.registerModule` to lazy-register this module in a route component's `serverPrefetch` hook:

 ``` html
 // inside a route component